Solar-network/docs/docs/guidebook/contribution-guidelines/writing-documentation.md

 For certain cases (docs, website, forum), it is acceptable to use the actual URL subdomain.domain.tld format if it's intuitive:

-- _"Find all relevant information on the [docs.swipechain.org](https://docs.swipechain.org)"_
+- _"Find all relevant information on the [docs.solar.network](https://docs.solar.network)"_
-- _"Blog, Forums, Roadmap and more can be found at the [swipechain.org](https://swipechain.org) website"_
+- _"Blog, Forums, Roadmap and more can be found at the [solar.network](https://solar.network) website"_
-- _"I love the community over at the [forum.swipechain.org](https://forum.swipechain.org)"_
+- _"I love the community over at the [forum.solar.network](https://forum.solar.network)"_

 :::danger
-When talking about Swipechain's native currency, you MUST refer to it as Swipechain - it is commonly used as the currency ticker on exchanges and within Swipechain projects like the Swipechain Desktop Wallet and Swipechain Explorer.
-The currency symbol for Swipechain is "Ѧ".
+When talking about Solar's native currency, you MUST refer to it as Solar - it is commonly used as the currency ticker on exchanges and within Solar projects like the Solar Desktop Wallet and Solar Explorer.
+The currency symbol for Solar is "Ѧ".
 It can be represented with the decimal Unicode 1126 or `\&#1126;` in HTML.
 :::

 Generic terms like "address", "wallet", "transaction", "delegate", "vote", "blockchain", "currency" SHOULD NOT be capitalized, alongside the three above terms which mainly refer to concepts and not necessarily rigid implementations.

-The scopes of each category might change to include or exclude new or old concepts at any given time, due to the continually evolving Swipechain (Ecosystem) landscape.
+The scopes of each category might change to include or exclude new or old concepts at any given time, due to the continually evolving Solar (Ecosystem) landscape.

-Although it would be ideal, not all documents can afford only to mention Swipechain's projects and concepts.
+Although it would be ideal, not all documents can afford only to mention Solar's projects and concepts.

 We encourage you always to follow other projects' standards for writing about them when you mention them in a document:

-> The Swipechain blockchain was created later than the Bitcoin blockchain
+> The Solar blockchain was created later than the Bitcoin blockchain

 In addition, please refrain from capitalizing terms like "blockchain", as it would imply some unencouraged buzz-wordiness.

 ## Linking

-An essential part of documenting for the open source Swipechain is to offer the reader an unintrusive option to go to another branch of resources and learn without breaking the underlying reading experience.
+An essential part of documenting for the open source Solar is to offer the reader an unintrusive option to go to another branch of resources and learn without breaking the underlying reading experience.

-It is acceptable to link once to Swipechain or other technological projects mentioned in the document you write unless mentioned in succession within a list.
+It is acceptable to link once to Solar or other technological projects mentioned in the document you write unless mentioned in succession within a list.
 Linking the first occurrence of a technical project mention is good practice.

 Additionally, you are encouraged to provide a list of references at the end of your written document.
 This helps streamline the user's experience when wanting to read resources on the aforementioned projects without having to scroll back through the material.

 ### URLs

-To provide an easy to access and clean reference to a website, especially when dealing with websites external to the Swipechain, the writer MUST include a link to the URL with an appropriate name rather than the plain, unclickable, URL.
+To provide an easy to access and clean reference to a website, especially when dealing with websites external to the Solar, the writer MUST include a link to the URL with an appropriate name rather than the plain, unclickable, URL.
 :::danger
 answers can be searched for on https://google.com
 :::